AnP311/Waters2mzML/README.md

 ## How to use
 -	Do not delete or rename any of the files or folders.
 -	Put COPIES of your Waters .raw files into raw_files folder (files will be annotated)
--	Execute Waters2mzML1.1.exe
+-	Execute Waters2mzML-1.1.3exe
 -	Wait for console window to show „annotation completed!“
 -	Find functional .mzML files in the mzML_files folder.
 Desktop

 Before converting a new batch: Remove previously processed files from mzML_files folder.
 The software will process them again.
 While this will not corrupt them, it will extend execution time.

+### MSe data

+V1.1.3 can convert MSe data, but for each MS level 2 scan, a precursor mass is set to 1025.0.

+### Profile data

+V1.1.3 output is still profile data.
+Converting the .mzML output files again using msconvert GUI and vendor peakPicking filter can centroid them.
+As this does not seem to work in command line, you need to do this yourself after processing the files in Waters2mzML.
+After you generate centroid data, MZmine3 still shows an error message (Scans containing 0 values).
+Please check/compare to your raw data and make sure the .mzML output is reliable.

 ### Config file

 The config file can be changed according to ProteoWizard‘s MSConvert command line input: https://proteowizard.sourceforge.io/tools/msconvert.html

 Make sure not to delete spaces before and after command.
+Editing the file might result in non-functional output.

 ## Developers